The Effects of Lorazepam Use

 Lorazepam Withdrawal Treatment

 Checking into a rehab center is considered the safest way to get through detoxification.
 Experts in lorazepam addiction know that complete and immediate cessation of use endangers the health of the user.
-Most treatment centers continue to administer the drug but do so in gradually decreased amounts.
-This process of weaning ensures that the medical and psychological dangers inherent in withdrawal are minimized.
+Most treatment centers continue to administer the drug, but do so in gradually decreased amounts.
+This process of weaning off ensures that the medical and psychological dangers inherent to withdrawal are minimized.

-Psychotherapy sessions help the addict to understand the emotional triggers and motivations that may lead to relapse.
+Psychotherapy sessions help the addict understand the emotional triggers and motivations that may lead to relapse.

-Support groups serve to help addicts deal with the day-to-day stresses that may tempt them to return to the drug.
+Support groups—such as 12-step programs—serve to help addicts deal with the day-to-day stresses that may tempt them to return to their drugs of choice.

 Rehabilitation centers vary according to what people can afford and what their conditions require.
 Top facilities frequently resemble luxury hotels and resorts, whereas more modest treatment centers provide basic amenities and often receive government support.
-Finding the right detox center is easier when knowledgeable counselors are available for referral.
-If you or your loved one is addicted to or dependent on Lorazepam, call 1-888-744-0069 .
+Finding the right sedative detox center is easier when knowledgeable counselors are available for referral.
+American Addiction Centers (AAC) maintains trusted rehab facilities across the country.
+If you or your loved one is addicted to or dependent on Lorazepam, call AAC for free at to learn more about rehab programs and treatment options.